garden-io/garden/docs/reference/providers/pulumi.md

 [providers](#providers) > orgName

 The name of the pulumi organization to use.
-This option can also be set on the module level, in which case it overrides this provider-level option.
+This option can also be set on the deploy action level, in which case it overrides this provider-level option.
 Note that setting the organization name is only necessary when using pulumi managed backend with an organization.